AarviThadeshwar/dataMiningProject/README.md

-# dataMiningProject
-# CSCI 6443
+# CSCI 6443: Mining music data from Spotify using Python
 # Mahpara Nuzhat and Aarvi Thadeshwar
-# Mining music data from Spotify using Python'

 Through our project, we aim to extract hit song data from Spotify and use country-wise data to analyze listening trends over the decade.
 This analysis should provide us with listener behavior